JacobAgerbo/QuickFixR/README.md

 • **Count Table**
     A table which consists of columns as samples and rows as features of any kind, like bacteria (MAGs, AVSs or OTUs), genes, proteins or even metabolites!
-    Columns names are sample names and rownames are set as feature IDs.
+    Columns names are sample names and row names are set as feature IDs.

 • **Classification Table**
   A table which consists of columns as layers of feature information (like Kingdom, Phyla, Order, Class, Family, etc for taxonomy of MAGs).
 Rownames are set as       feature IDs (the same as the rownames in the count table).